 But the new French government remained unswayed by Tuesday’s mass protest as one MP with the ruling party, Herve Mariton, told the BBC:

-“The government is hearing what is being said but the government is intent on reform – this is necessary in our country.”
+“The government is hearing what is being said but the government is intent on reform – this is necessary for our country.”

 The biggest disruption was to airports, with all but long-haul flights badly affected.